Perennials & Biennials

 Native: China and Japan

-Cultivated in China as a medicinal plant as long ago as 120 B.C.
+The Blackberry lily was cultivated in China as a medicinal plant as long ago as 120 B.C.
 Its root of the Blackberry Lily is known as the Chinese herb She-gan.
 She-gan is listed in the third class of drugs in the ancient Shen Nong Ben Cao Jing.
-Shen Nong mentions she-gan in the treatment of laryngeal tumors.
+Shen Nong which mentions she-gan in the treatment of laryngea l tumors.
 (Foster and Yue 1992).
-Seeds collected by Jesuit missionaries in China then sent to Europe by the 1730s.
-It was cultivated in Linnaeus’ botanical garden in Uppsala Sweden by 1748, and in English gardens by at least 1759.
+Jesuit missionaries collected seeds in China then sent them to Europe by the 1730s.
+It was cultivated in Linnaeus’ botanical garden in Uppsala Sweden by 1748 and in English gardens by at least 1759.
 Jefferson grew this at Monticello.

 • Iris florentina Florentine iris, White flag Z 3-9